Master of Arts - Research/Master of Theology

 Practical Theology (Homiletics or Biblical Counseling)

-The construction of a thesis affords you the opportunity to conduct scholarly research into the area of your choice, albeit limited to theological disciplines.
-Your thesis must be no less than 90 pages and be in accordance with Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, esp.
+The construction of a thesis affords you the opportunity to conduct scholarly research into the area of your choice, albeit limited to relevant discipline.
+Your thesis must be no less than 100 pages (double-spaced) and be in accordance with Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, esp.
 371-408.
-A thesis must interact significantly with primary sources, resulting in credible and substantive research, providing critique and evaluation.
-Every eight weeks you must submit your progress to your academic adviser for review.
-Your academic adviser will offer a constructive critique of your work throughout the program, helping to prepare your work for committee review.
-Upon completion and approval from your academic adviser, submit your thesis in either .doc or .docx format.
+A thesis must interact significantly with primary sources, resulting in credible and helpful research, critique, and evaluation.
+Your supervisor will offer constructive critique of your work throughout the program, helping to prepare your work for committee review.
+Upon completion and approval from your supervisor, submit your thesis in either .doc or .docx format.

-The Thesis/Dissertation review committee will thoroughly review your paper.
+The Thesis Review Committee will thoroughly review your dissertation.
 The committee will either issue a submission approval and accept your thesis as fulfillment of the requirements of the degree program, or the thesis will be returned for further clarification or correction.
+An oral or written defense of certain aspects of your thesis may be required.
+Once approved, FTS will issue your degree and make your thesis available in our open source format.